What is the House N?

 The location of the house

-If you are wondering why the house is not on a site of its own, then you must be unfamiliar with the strict plot ratio guidelines in Japan.
+If you are wondering why the house is not on a site of its own, you must be unfamiliar with Japan’s strict plot ratio guidelines.
 To keep in line with regulations, the roof plan on House N was measured to keep it below the 75 percent maximum.
-The structure of pure white standing along a street where the rest of the buildings are rugged and blunt, it must create quite an interest.
+The structure of pure white standing along a street where the rest of the buildings are rugged and blunt.
+It must create quite an interest.

 Sou Fujimoto about House N